magiclen/educe/README.md

 ###### Generic Parameters Bound to the `Into` Trait or Others

-Generic parameters will be automatically bound to the `Into<type>` trait if necessary.
+A generic type parameter is automatically bound to `Into<type>` only when it is itself the type of a field, because a nested parameter cannot meaningfully receive an `Into` bound.

 ```rust
 use educe::Educe;